 Your kids are going to need time to adjust to everything that is going on.
 Do your best to give your kid that time.
 If your child or children don't feel like talking too much after returning to your home, then allow that time.
 Don't make a big deal about talking about what might have happened at your ex's house.

 If your child or children want to talk about what happened, then let them do so, but you shouldn’t interrogate them.
 They should feel comfortable enough to know if they want to talk they can, but they don’t have to.

 This doesn't mean you can't say anything at all.
 Maybe you can ask whether they had a good time with their other parent.
 You just want to make sure that if your child or children do feel want to talk about their time with you, that you listen to them and don’t make any unnecessary comments.
 For example, you shouldn’t say anything rude or hurtful about your ex.
 This can be harmful to your child’s relationship with not only their other parent but you as well.

 Need Help Creating a Parenting Plan?

-Of course, if you and your ex-spouse cannot figure out how to co-parent effectively, it may be time to talk to a Somerset child custody attorney from DeTommaso Law Group who'll be able to help you set up more effective rules.
+Of course, if you and your ex-spouse cannot figure out how to co-parent effectively, it may be time to talk to a custody attorney from DeTommaso Law Group who'll be able to help you set up more effective rules.
 A skilled attorney has experience with drafting up with visitation plans as well as helping divorced parents understand their child custody options.